 Once the student is granted benefits and has received a Certificate of Eligibility, the student should enroll in class as a fully-admitted, degree-seeking student.
-The student must notify Financial Services any time he/she has a change in enrollment.
+The student must notify Military Education Liaison gbeechum@mbts.edu any time he/she has a change in enrollment.
+Use the MBTS VA Education Benefits Request form at the following link: